hotmeshio/sdk-typescript/README.md

   <summary style="font-size:1.25em;">Call and <b>cache</b> a function</summary>

   ### Cache a Function
   Redis is great for unburdening stressed services.
 This solution builds upon the previous example, caching the response.
 The linked function will only be re/called when the cached result expires.
-Everything remains the same, except the caller which specifies a `ttl`.
+Everything remains the same, except the caller which specifies an `id` and `ttl`.

 1. Make the call from another service (or even the same service).
-Include a `ttl` to cache the result for the specified duration.
+Include an `id` and `ttl` to cache the result for the specified duration.

     ```typescript
     import { MeshCall } from '@hotmeshio/hotmesh';